chuangm-cc/driver-warning-system/README.md

   - Detection of vehicles, pedestrians, and traffic-related objects
   - Distance-based risk evaluation and object tracking.

+Achieved 4.5% for best TTC loss and 95% / 97% accuracy on FER2013 / RLDD.

 Audio warnings are triggered only when dangerous conditions persist for a predefined duration to reduce false alarms.

 ## Key Features